MidnightBadgers/refinery/README.md

 - [ ] The whole system should be easily self-hostable (ideally just a single binary)
 - [ ] The system should be easy to migrate between host computers (i.e. data easily separable)

+### System Requirements

+- [ ] The final server should be easy to run on a computer with minimal resources
+- [ ] The final client should be easy to run within a browser on a modest computer